JanHerca/urantiapedia/output/wikijs/en/article/Ronald_Conway/In_The_Real_World_Inequality_Is_Only_Natural.md

 The late B.F.
 Skinner, doyen of American behavioural psychologists, even went so far as to dismiss the whole idea that we are socially free as a romantic political delusion.

 With the classless society, all conventional inequalities could be erased.
-Even the Catholic church then contributed its portion by spreading the now familiar catchcry of “social justice”, which was ironically often at variance with its own authoritarian ecclesiastical structure.
+Even the Catholic church then contributed its portion by spreading the now familiar catchery of “social justice”, which was ironically often at variance with its own authoritarian ecclesiastical structure.

 Strangely corresponding with the recent collapse of socialism has come an increasing body of research evidence in psychology and biology that nature — via natural selection and genetics — is usually more important in the human development than the shaping factors of later environment.